CollaboRateMgmt/CollaboRate/README.md

     - the number of microtasks done by each member
     - the total number of microtasks in the project

-Crowdsouring vendors will define a mechanism to resolve suspicions raised by crowd members over the number of microtasks done by any particular crowd member.
+Crowdsourcing vendors will define a mechanism to resolve suspicions raised by crowd members over the number of microtasks done by any particular crowd member.
 Limited information about the summary of the problem statements broken down by the crowd member suspected of being favored, can be be provided to suspiscious crowd member, or an investigating third party in an automated or manual way.
 3. The process reduces the risks of incorrect or  incomplete work for the customer.
 It does so by sharing the financial risks with the erring crowd members via a penalty system.
 Most people will still continue to earn well.
 So they will agree to the [risk sharing process](https://github.com/sohrabsaran/CollaboRate/wiki/Risk-Sharing-Process).
 4. The following allows for more inclusive participation and reduces project risk:
     - The crowd member does not need to know the entire project requirement.
 As mentioned above, each problem statement to be broken down, is supposed to be independent - you do not need to look up any other documentation to understand it.